semgrep/semgrep-docs/docs/semgrep-pro-vs-oss.md

 ###### Triage

-Semgrep AppSec Platform tracks a single finding throughout its lifetime from its initial creation, when its status is **Open**, to various triage states such as **Ignored**, or **Reviewing**.
+Semgrep tracks a single finding throughout its lifetime from its initial creation, when its status is **Open**, to various triage states such as **Ignored**, or **Reviewing**.

 Developers and AppSec engineers are able to provide reasons for a finding's status, such as **Acceptable risk** or **False positive** for **Ignored** findings.

-Semgrep AppSec Platform provides AI-assisted triage through Semgrep Assistant, which can analyze all your findings to suggest which findings it thinks are false positives.
+Semgrep provides AI-assisted triage through Semgrep Assistant, which can analyze all your findings to suggest which findings it thinks are false positives.

 <details>
 <summary>Click to view Semgrep Assistant analyses and functions</summary>